 The BFA is an intensive degree program in studio art, intended for students who plan to pursue a professional career in art or to prepare for graduate study.
 BFA students work closely with a professor/mentor in their area of concentration, as well as interact with the entire art faculty through the required courses and semester BFA Reviews.
 BFA students are encouraged to be active in the Art Students Association, which runs the West Side Gallery, where BFA senior exhibitions take place.
-BFA students may also take DCE 323 Career Explorations in Art, in which they may receive credit for apprenticeships or internships in artists' studios, galleries, or alternative spaces.

 Admission to the Program